eljamez/React-Keyboard/README.md

 ## Installation

-`react-keybaord-component` is available as an NPM Package
+`react-keyboard-component` is available as an NPM Package

 ```
 // npm